olliw42/mLRS-docu/docs/CLI.md

 Get the SSID used for the UDPSTA protocol.

 #### esp set netssid = str; ####
 Set the SSID used for the UDPSTA protocol.
-If no str value is given, i.e., "esp set netssid = ;" is entered, then the SIID is reset to the default value.
+If no str value is given, i.e., "esp set netssid = ;" is entered, then the SSID is reset to the default value.

 ### Tx modules with an HC-04 Bluetooth module ###